 As you can see, this form is a mess!
 There are:

 Hover over a highlighted element in the DOM tree and click View issue to learn more.

 Click Violating node to view the affected resources for each issue.
-This form has eight labels with a
+This form has eight labels

 for attribute that doesn't match the